b-knd/notes/Data Structure and Algorithm/README.md

 ```

 ### Breadth First Search/Traversal (BFS)
-Similar to tree but graphs may contains cycles.
+Similar to tree but graphs may contain cycles.
 To avoid visiting same node more than once, we keep extra information of visited nodes.

 **Implementation**
 - Declare queue and insert starting vertex